• Are there guidelines regarding the size of cut blocks?

 • What is the recommended bedding/laying course for Tobermore block paving?

-Concrete block paving is generally installed “flexibly” on a bed of sharp sand between 30 and 50mm deep and jointed with kiln dried sand.
-For full details on bedding and jointing requirements please consult BS 7533 https://shop.bsigroup.com/
+Concrete block paving is generally installed unbound on a bed of 30mm sharp sand and jointed with kiln dried sand.
+For full details on the laying course and jointing requirements, please consult BS 7533-102:2025 https://shop.bsigroup.com/

-Concrete block paving can also be laid “rigidly” although this is less common.
-Laid “rigidly” means laid on a bed of cement mortar with mortar joints.
-For full details on bedding and jointing requirements please consult BS 7533 https://shop.bsigroup.com/
+Concrete block paving can also be laid bound, although this is less common.
+Laid bound means laid on a bed of cement mortar with mortar joints.
+For full details on bedding and jointing requirements, please consult BS 7533-102:2025 https://shop.bsigroup.com/

 • Where can I find installation guidelines for Tobermore block paving?